Shortcuts Toolbox Documentation

 Generate Reports & Dashboards

-Ask for summaries, statistics, or visualizations.
-"Show me a chart of my shortcut usage this week" or "Create a report of all my scheduled tasks".
-The AI renders rich HTML output inline.
+Ask for summaries or formatted output.
+"List all my shortcuts organized by folder" or "Create a summary of my scheduled tasks".
+The AI can render rich HTML output inline.

 Analyze Dependencies